Eor14991/Financial-Fraud-Customer-Behavior-Analysis-DWH/README.md

-Got it 👍 You want this project documentation rewritten in a **README.md (Markdown format)** so it looks clean and professional for GitHub.
-Here’s the fixed version:

----

 # 💳 Financial Fraud & Customer Behavior Analysis DWH

 This repository contains the complete **end-to-end data warehousing project** for analyzing financial transactions.